itpropro/nuxt-oidc-auth/README.md

 Nuxt-OIDC-Auth automatically checks if the session is expired and refreshes it if necessary.
 You can disable this behavior by setting `expirationCheck` and `automaticRefresh` to `false` in the `session` configuration.
 The session is automatically refreshed when the `session` object is accessed.
 You can also manually refresh the session by calling `refreshUserSession(event)`.

-Session expiration and refresh is handled completely server side, the exposed properties in the user session are automatically updated, but can be updated from the client at every point via the integrated hooks or api routes and should therefore not be trusted.
+Session expiration and refresh is handled completely server side, the exposed properties in the user session are automatically updated.
+You can theoretically register a hook that overwrites session fields like loggedInAt, but this is not recommended and will be overwritten with each refresh.

-It is planned to integrate an optional setting to set specific user properties to read only in the future.

 ### OIDC Event Handlers